GeronMattoso/linux-project-iac/README.md

 ## Linux IaC Project

-infrastructure as code: user structure, directories and permissions script.
+Script of "infrastructure as code": users, directories and permissions examples.